PixelPlatypus/PixelPlatypus/README.md

 Exploring different fields in IT.
-Creating Breaking and Learning is my talent 🛠
+Creating, Breaking and Learning is my talent 🛠

 - 🔭 I’m currently breaking something >_<